symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

 Although the transaction is created, it has not been announced to the network yet.

-To announce it, Alice must sign the transaction with her account first so that the network can verify its authenticity.
+2. Alice must sign the transaction with her account first so that the network can verify its authenticity.

 .. example-code::